With Awareness Of Your Front-Line Worker Lifestyle, My Family Law Firm Extends A Hand

 - Occupational risks

-I am attorney TJ Walczak, and I understand these realities all too well, as I am a veteran, a former policeman and a former fireman.
+I am attorney TJ Battistelli, and I understand these realities all too well, as I am a veteran, a former policeman and a former fireman.
 I understand that if you are experiencing a disruption in your family life, you cannot easily let go of your work responsibilities to try to resolve interpersonal conflicts at home.
 You may have trouble providing your children with the reassurance and attention that they need more than ever.
 Meanwhile, you must try with all your might not to let your work performance slide.

 A Stressful Job With Variable Schedules May Complicate Family Life – And Family Law Matters